Jonazan2/TinyJob/README.md

 TinyJob is a simple job system implemented in C++11.
 It is based on the execution of several workers in parallel that are feeded a job via a free-lock stealing queue.
 The system also supports hierarchy so we can wait in the main thread until all the jobs that are pending from a root one get executed before continuing.

 ## Workers
 The system contains N workers and a job queue per worker.
 Workers are in charge of executing jobs or wait until a job has been completed.
 Jobs can only be added to the worker running in the current thread.
-The Job system will always have a main thread worker to.
+There will always be a worker on the main thread.

 Workers get the jobs that they must execute via a method called GetJob().
 This method will try first to Pop() a job from the workers' own queue and if there is no job left to be executed will try to Steal() a Job from the queue of another worker.
 By doing this, workers are always running and tasks are distributed via Steal() operations.